 Observe the maximum permissible width and heights for road transport and fit all necessary rear lights, fit flashing beacons, warning signs and guards.
+Switch off the lights and indicators before connecting.

 Ensure that the lighting system is in full working order and that the vehicle carrying the Powerblade trimmer can fully and correctly operate it.